Alain de Botton

 Mr. de Botton: Well, yes.
 It’s challenging. [laughs] And it’s certainly contrary to the romantic view.
 But again, this kind of realism or acceptance of complexity, I think, is ultimately the friend of love.
-Look, it's also worth adding, I don’t believe that everybody should stay in exactly the relationship that they’re in, and that any relationship is worth sticking with, and that in a way the fault is always the fault of both lovers if it’s not happy.
+I’m not — look, its also worth adding — I don’t believe that everybody should stay in exactly the relationship that they’re in, and that any relationship is worth sticking with, and that in a way the fault is always the fault of the lovers if it’s not — both lovers if it’s not happy.
 There are legitimate reasons to leave a relationship.

 But if, when you’re really being honest, if you ask yourself, “Why am I in pain?” and you can’t necessarily attribute all the sorrows that you’re feeling to your lover, if you recognize that some of those things are perhaps endemic to existence, or endemic to all human beings, or something within yourself, then what you’re doing is encountering the pain of life with another person but not necessarily because of another person.

-Ms. Tippett: And you are, in fact, arguing — as you said before, some marriages are meant to end.
+Ms. Tippett: And because we have that power, in fact — and for example, you are, in fact, arguing — as you said before, some marriages are meant to end.
 And there’s certainly reasons for marriages to end or to end marriages.
-But you also point out this very contradictory fact that the thing that’s ultimately wrong with adultery as an easy out to what’s going wrong in the marriage is that it is based on the same idealism that certain ideas of marriages are based on that go wrong.
+But you also point out this very contradictory fact that the thing that’s ultimately wrong with adultery as an easy out to what’s going on in the marriage is that it is based on the same idealism that certain ideas of marriages are based on that go wrong.